lightmotive/learn-javascript/README.md

 # learn-javascript

-Personal playground for learning JavaScript
+Personal playground for learning and practicing JavaScript.

 ## Topics & Projects